(Spoilers herein for the first two episodes of The Watch)

 Production designer Simon Rogers works on that base to create a really unique, immersive and convincing world (at least where the writing and directing allow his work to shine, more on which presently).
 The show often uses quick cut-ins of set details like bill posters between scenes and we get to see some really gorgeous and hard-working graphic- and prop-design.
 No surprise really from the A Touch of Cloth guy.

 All in all I’m pleased to see the series do something so divergent from the obvious touchstones, not just because I find it more personally interesting but also because there are now so many shows around which are in a similar key to the more obvious Watch aesthetic out there – whether they are high-fantasy, urban-fantasy, historical, pseudo-historical or whatever.
 The Discworld material is something special, but it’s easy to flatten all that careful and nuanced invention and layers of humour and thoughtfulness into something much more hack and boring.
 I’d hate an adaptation to park Discworld in the popular imagination as just another vaguely steampunkish show mainly of interest to nerdy fans that are easily impressed.
 I like that The Watch is being really ambitious and wild – that’s what Discworld deserves.
-Not to be just another show mucking about in the unimaginative hinterland of vaguely-steampunk or genero-urban-fantasy.
+Not to be just another show mucking about in the unimaginative hinterland of genero-urban-fantasy.

 And when the stars align and the writing and direction work with the design it’s a thing of joy.
-Probably my favourite segment of either episode is the sequence in ep one where Vimes investigates a lead by visiting some of the imp-powered security cameras.
+Probably my favourite segment of either episode is the sequence in episode one where Vimes investigates a lead by visiting some of the imp-powered security cameras that dot the city.
 The storytelling/worldbuilding is excellent here.
 It’s so neat and pacey without leaving our understanding or emotions behind.
 We meet the concept, get a funny little interaction, get another clue in the mystery, and get an emotional payoff really swiftly.
 I love the way all we need as Vimes approaches a second camera is a sound-design choice, a beeping sound to clue us in that the device is broken – setting up the emotional punch of the dead camera-imp.
 Vimes holding the little corpse is the most emotionally successful moment of the show so far.